aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 For convenience, these are the default values when using `CORSConfig` to enable CORS:

+???+ warning
-!!! warning "Always configure `allow_origin` when using in production"
+    Always configure `allow_origin` when using in production.

 Key | Value | Note
 ------------------------------------------------- | --------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------